Ken Peplowski

-Ken Peplowski (born May 23, 1959) is an American jazz clarinetist and tenor saxophonist.
-He was born in Cleveland, Ohio, United States, and known primarily for playing swing music.
+Kenneth Joseph Peplowski (May 23, 1959 – February 2, 2026) was an American jazz clarinetist and tenor saxophonist.
+He was known primarily for playing swing music.
 For over a decade, Peplowski recorded for Concord Records.

+Life and career

+Peplowski was born in Cleveland, Ohio, on May 23, 1959.
 In 2007, Peplowski was named jazz advisor of Oregon Festival of American Music and music director of Jazz Party at The Shedd, both in Eugene, Oregon.

+Peplowski battled multiple myeloma for five years.
+He died unexpectedly on February 2, 2026, at the age of 66.
+He had been participating on a Jazz Cruise aboard the Celebrity Summit when he failed to appear for a scheduled afternoon performance, although he had a reputation of being consistently punctual.
+Peplowski was subsequently found dead in his cabin.